 |Start||Mangapohue Bridge||Mangapohue Bridge||Stubbs Farm||Ruakuri Cave|

-Prizegiving will be at 6pm at the Waitomo Glowworm Caves Visitors Centre (i.e. the 6 and 35km finish-lines).
-Come and join us as we celebrate the 2019 event in all its glory.
+Prizegiving will be at the Waitomo Homestead - The Big Apple (584 State Highway 3) at 5:00pm.
+Come and join us as we celebrate the 2022 event in all its glory.
 Relax with your friends, enjoy some great food and drinks, win some amazing spot prizes and hear how the day went.

-The Glowworm Caves will have a great menu from 8am to 7pm.
+The Homestead will have a great menu for you to enjoy

 Caves, karst rock, farms and vegetation

 Karst environments can be extremely delicate and easy to damage, please stay to the marked tracks and only venture into caves if they are on the marked trail.

 Please do not climb on or over any railing, fences or bridges to get a better look at streams or caverns.

 Please do not jump or bounce on swingbridges.